-Diamond Ridge Health and Rehabilitation Center is a large nursing home located in Lecanto, Florida.
-This facility was awarded an overall grade of B-, which is a decent rating.
-Based on our analysis, this facility ought to meet the needs of many people.
-One of the better aspects of this facility's profile is its strong short-term care score, which is addressed in the next section.
+Diamond Ridge Health and Rehabilitation Center is located in Lecanto, Florida.
+This city has 10,562 people.
+This facility was given an overall grade of B+, which is a well above average score.
+Based on our analysis, this facility ought to meet the needs of most people.
+If you scroll down, you can see this facility's category grades, which are also impressive.

 Diamond Ridge Health and Rehabilitation Center